JohnnyLdeAlba/JohnnyLdeAlba/README.md

 - Learning 68000 assembly.
 - Learning how to use tools for reverse engineering software (such as [Radare2](https://rada.re/n)).
-- Learning the Sega Genesis's color, sprite and tile formats.
+- Learning about the Sega Genesis's hardware including color, sprite and tile formats.
 - Finding the decompression algorythms used for tiles and levels and porting them to C.
 - Figuring out the formats for sprites, level chunks and level maps and exporting them to an image.